 Galveston Island State Park, located on the west side of the island, is only about a 10 minute drive from the busy Seawall tourist attractions, but it’s quiet, natural setting seems worlds away!

-My daughter and I spent the weekend at Galveston Island State Park during our “Girl-cation’, one of many, many camping trips at the park.
-I’ve been camping there since I was a little girl, and have watched it change over the years.
+I’ve been camping here since I was a little girl, and have watched it change over the years.
 Hurricane Ike devastated most of the buildings, beach and campgrounds.
 The park is still re-building from the storm.
+In April, 2022 the Bayside reopened after being closed during the winter for repairs.
+The Beachside is scheduled to open later in 2022.

 Day Use Area